quanbingDG/sharper/README.md

 # sharper
 analyst support

-# jupyter tab slow, it may be resolve
+# jupyter tab slow, it may be resolved
 %config Completer.use_jedi = False

+# 2022 restore